GreatBahram/5-minute-git/notes/27-git-merge.md

     E --> F((🔶));
 ```

-Here, we have a two-way merge commit in git, the benefit is that you have access go to each individual commit in your history!
-However, the graph of your history is a mess 🙃.
+Here, we have a two-way merge commit in Git.
+The advantage is that you retain access to each individual commit in your history.
+However, this can result in a cluttered and complex commit graph.

 ## squash